RaccoonCH/Rakkit/docs/site/Middleware.md

 - Middleware router
 - Global middleware at the REST `/rest` router level
 - Global middleware at the root router level `/`
+- App middleware (mostly used for koa modules)

 There are also **two modes of execution:**
-- Before the road
+- Before the route
-- After the road
+- After the route

 There are **two reporting modes**:
 - Based on a class (preferred)